Join the Hilltop Golf Course Family and Continue a Wonderful Legacy

-By 1932 Marion MacDowell transferred ownership to the Peterborough Country Club, with the proviso that it would always be used as a golf course.
-They were required to build a club house on the property to replace the building that had burnt down.
+By 1932 Marion MacDowell transferred ownership of the golf course to the Peterborough Country Club, with the proviso that it would always be used as a golf course.
+The new owners were required to build a club house on the property to replace the building that had burnt down.
 Mary Lyon Cheney Schofield provided funding for the club house and Robert P. Bass, who a few years later became Governor, was its first President.
 The dream of the founders was that this golf course would be “supported by the community, offer delightful recreation to those who play but also serve to widen the acquaintances among townspeople.”
 Their dream became a reality.
 The new club, among the earliest in New Hampshire, quickly became the center of activity and drew golfers from throughout the region.

 Over the years, the trustees were not without challenges, which included an extensive fire, flooding, hurricanes, and droughts.
 The response of the club members and the community to these catastrophes was always spontaneous and inspiring.
 Raising money and getting volunteers to renovate and repair the greens and fairways was remarkably quick and effective.

-Disappointed and unwilling to see the course close, three enthusiastic golfers, Vickie Brock, Nadia MacStay and Paul Buffum have shown the same spirit as the original founders by championing the effort to preserve this community asset.The first step was to form an LLC and legally secure the course’s new name, Hilltop Golf Course.
-The second step was to negotiate and finalize the lease with MacDowell Colony, which owns the property.
+Disappointed and unwilling to see the course close, three enthusiastic golfers, Vickie Brock, Nadia MacStay and Paul Buffum stepped up just in time to reopen the course in 2017.
+The showed the same spirit as the original founders by championing the effort to preserve this community asset.The first step was to form an LLC and legally secure the course’s new name, Hilltop Golf Course.
+The second step was to negotiate and finalize the lease with the MacDowell Colony, which owns the property.

-When asked why it is important to preserve this golf course, Nadia MacStay is quick to respond, “There’s a lot of history and something special about this course.
+When asked why it is important to preserve this golf course, Nadia MacStay said, “There’s a lot of history and something special about this course.
 Revitalization will enable the residents in the greater Peterborough region to use the property not only for golf, but also for ongoing social, civic, cultural and educational needs for generations to come.
 It will remain an architectural landmark a short distance from the historic town center, a reminder of the past, and a symbol by which the town is identified.
 This historic gem belongs to all of us.”